ververica/streaming-ledger/README.md

 mvn clean install
 ```

-data Artisans Streaming Ledger is now available at your local `.m2` repository.
+Ververica Streaming Ledger is now available at your local `.m2` repository.

 ## Obtaining from Maven Central